andrewgull/HeteroR/README.md

 Features table: `notebooks/modelling/data/features_strain.csv`

+## Raw reads availability

-Strains will be available from SRA under BioProject PRJNA1165464
+The raw sequencing reads used in this project will be available from NCBI's SRA under BioProject PRJNA1165464